 5. Allowing Anyone to Access Your Network

 Who can access your company’s network?
+Does your business have any network support dallas to make sure things are running smoothly?
 Are you allowing vendors or clients to log on when they visit?
 Are employees logging on using personal devices?
 Unless you are certain that every device accessing your network is secure, you are putting your data at risk.
 Restrict access to unapproved devices, or work with an IT consulting group to develop a separate virtual private network that visitors can access without potentially exposing your network.